daanrs/bccdgs/report/thesis.md

 ## Introduction
 Causal inference is taking a system of statistical independencies, and mining a system of causal relations.
-We then represent these causal relations in a causal graph.
+These causal relations we then represent in a causal graph.

 In an ideal situation, we have a statistical test that determines whether $x$ and $y$ are independent with 100\% accuracy.
 Given such a